-H50-190.
-Voting.
+H50-200.
+Voting -- conflict of interest -- present by electronic means.
 (1) The representatives shall vote to decide any motion or question properly before the House.
 Each representative has one vote.

 (2) The House may, without objection, use a voice vote on procedural motions that are not required to be recorded in the journal.
 If a representative rises and objects, the House shall record the vote.

 (3) The House shall record the vote on all substantive questions.
 If the voting system is inoperable, the Chief Clerk shall record the representatives' votes by other means.

 (4) A member who is present shall vote unless the member has disclosed a conflict of interest to the House.

 (5) A member may be present for a vote by electronic means.

 H50-210.
 Changing a vote -- consent required.
 (1) A representative may move to change the representative's vote within 1 legislative day of the vote.
 The motion is nondebatable.
 The motion must be made on Order of Business No. 9, motions.
 All of the members present and voting are required to consent to the change in order for it to be effective.